observablehq/plot/docs/getting-started.md

   <figcaption>Observable’s chart cell lets you quickly create charts and then eject to Plot code.</figcaption>
 </figure>

 Observable is free for public use.
-You can sign up for a [Pro account](https://observablehq.com/pricing) to connect to private databases, collaborate on private notebooks, and more.
+Sign up for a [Pro account](https://observablehq.com/pricing) to connect to private databases, collaborate on private notebooks, and more.

 ## Loading Plot from a CDN